ThorNolan/EventPRO/README.md

 # Amazing-App
 Our second project for our full-stack bootcamp.
+A party planning app!
 MILLION DOLLAR IDEA!